lucazpinheiro/express-book-api/README.md

-## just a simple rest api build with express and mongodb/mongoose.
+## just a simple Rest Api build with express and mongodb/mongoose.

 Use `npm start` to run the project or use `npm run dev` to run with hot reload with nodemon.